coveo/source.coveo.com/_posts/2014-10-01-java8-mockito.md

     );
     -> at com.coveo.Company.addEmployee(CompanyTest.java:46)

 This is good!
-But this test suddenly inflated from 4 lines to 15 lines!
+But this test suddenly went from 4 lines of code to 15 lines!
 The `matches()` method could easily be replaced by a [`java.util.Predicate`](http://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html)!

 But we'll need an adapter class to bridge Mockito's `Matcher` with `Predicate`.
 Introducing `LambdaMatcher`!